jreisinger/docs/data/notes/db/postgresql.md

 \du[+]                 -- list users and roles
 \x                     -- expanded display

+show data_directory    -- where DB files are stored show all               -- run-time configuration of DB

 SELECT * FROM <table>;
 SELECT * FROM customer WHERE last_name LIKE '%gen%';
 SELECT